leonbreedt/tfstate-backend-r2/README.md

 The user name can be anything, it will be ignored.

-The password should be the value of the `PSK` secret created above.
+The password should be the value of the `psk` secret created above.

 Of course, don't store it in your Terraform file, but pass it in via a variable or read it from a secret store like Vault.